The Basics of Remote Form I-9

 (Note: The employee has the right to present identification documents as late as the end of the third day after the first day of work for pay.
 Most employees are able to complete the form before their start date, and our service provider will not set a meeting to complete the form without confirming that the employee is ready and able to do so.)

-The Form I-9 for your remote hire will be completed in a face-to-face meeting at which our service provider will personally view and record your new hire’s original, unexpired and valid identification documents.
+Form I-9 will be completed in a face-to-face meeting at which the Authorized Representative will personally view and record your new hire’s original, unexpired and valid identification documents in Section 2.
 We do not take shortcuts.
+Both the Standard and “Complete by Phone” solutions result in a completely legal Form I-9.

 We offer several form return options: